 1. Introduction to what human beings are comprised of

 In this article we explain the composition of the human body and its various subtle bodies.
 Modern science has gone in some depth into understanding the physical body.
-However its understanding of the other aspects of human existence is still very limited.
+Yet its understanding of the other aspects of human existence is still very limited.
 For example the understanding of the human psyche and intellect is still more or less limited to their physical aspects.
-However spiritual science has studied the entire human existence in great detail.
+On the other hand, spiritual science has studied the entire human existence in great detail.

 2. What are human beings made of as per spiritual science?

 A living human being is made up of the following bodies.

 The gross body (sthūladēha)

 The mental body (manodēha)